Do you have a question about JRI services?

-In twenty-five years, our Employment Supports have grown from a small summer jobs program to four centers of diverse employment services.
-We've operated a number of social enterprises as well: the Hot Diggity Dog food truck, a gift basket business, The Lunch Express cafe and catering business, and presently Full Circle ARTS.
+In over thirty years, our Employment Supports have grown from a small summer jobs program to four centers of diverse employment services.
+We've operated a number of social enterprises as well: the Hot Diggity Dog food truck, a gift basket business, The Lunch Express cafe and catering business, and Full Circle ARTS.

 Competitive Employment helps you identify marketable job skills, secure a competitive job, transition to work, and manage your work schedule, transportation. and job responsibilities.
 We support people in a variety of fields, including one individual who was named "Employee of the Year" at the large national corporation where he has worked for over 10 years.

 Our group-employment program enables you to practice teamwork, an essential job skill in today's economy.
 Work at local businesses provides an opportunity to meet job expectations, interact with co-workers and supervisors, and perform essential job functions with the support of a job coach.